dmerchier/ben/scripts/training/bidding/README.md

 The above command will create two new files into the `binary/bidding` folder: `X.npy` and `y.npy`. `X.npy` contains the inputs to the neural network and `y.npy` contains the expected outputs.
 Both are stored in numpy array format.

-Then, run the trainig script.
+Then, run the training script.
 This will take several hours to complete, but it will save snapshots of the model as it progresses.
 If you have a GPU, the training will run faster, but not much faster, because GPUs are not so well suited for the type of NN used.

 ```
 python bidding_nn.py binary/bidding models/bidding